castai/docs/docs/product-overview/rebalancing/index.md

+---
+description: Check how CAST AI rebalancing allows you to automatically distribute your workloads hustle free.
+---

 # Rebalancing

 Rebalancing is a CAST AI feature that allows your clusters to reach the most cost-efficient state.
 Rebalancing is a process which replaces suboptimal nodes with new ones and moves the workloads automatically.